-Student leadership was a significant highlight of School life in 2015.
+Student leadership continues to be a significant highlight of School life in 2016.
 The Year 6 cohort showed strong leadership, especially in their management of the Student Representative Council (SRC).
 Issues expressed by class groups in their class meeting are brought up for discussion at the fortnightly SRC meetings.
 Class representatives who attended the SRC meetings were selected for the term.
 Every class was skilled in conducting a class meeting by the School Captains at the beginning of the year.
-This gave the students a voice and the opportunity to discuss solutions to the problems that were presented, including the reworking of playground rosters for Stage groups to share the playground, specific areas for particular games as well as feedback to staff about their observations of the playground.
+This gave the students a voice and the opportunity to discuss solutions to the problems that were presented, including the care of school resources and adherence with the School Rules.

 Each Year 6 student had a leadership role with specific responsibilities as well as opportunities to make suggestions to further enhance their role.
-This on-going initiative, developed over the past four years, has promoted respect and responsibility among the group.
+This on-going initiative, developed over the past six years, has promoted respect and responsibility among the group.